-Canola oil is a vegetable-based oil that manufacturers use in a variety of foods and other products.
-As people’s awareness of wellness increases, as does demand for healthy cooking oil.
-However, some people may avoid canola oil over concerns about its properties and production methods.
+Canola oil is a vegetable-based oil used in various foods and products.
+It may provide health benefits, but some people have concerns about its properties and production methods.

 There are many oils that people can use for cooking, and canola oil is a popular option.
 Nevertheless, misconceptions about the benefits and risks of canola oil exist.
 Like other oils, canola oil contains many different fats and may provide some health benefits.